 - Preheat oven to 350 degrees.
-Lightly grease and flour 4 mini loaf pans and set aside.
+Lightly grease 4 nonstick mini loaf pans and set aside.

-- In a large mixing bowl, whisk together coconut oil, granulated sugar, and brown sugar until smooth.
-Add in vanilla and whisk until smooth.
-Add eggs and milk and whisk until smooth.
+- In a large mixing bowl, cream together butter and sugar until light and fluffy.
+Add in vanilla and mix until smooth.
+Add eggs and milk and mix until incorporated.

 - In a small bowl, sift together white rice flour, brown rice flour, coconut flour, tapioca starch, cornstarch, salt, baking soda, cinnamon, and xanthan gum* if needed.
 Add dry blend to wet mixture and stir until combined.
 Add mashed bananas to batter and stir until combined.